-The Conservatory is so proud to receive Jose Maria Condemi as its new Program Director.
-Learn more at Jose's official website here.
+The Conservatory is proud to welcome Jose Maria Condemi as its new Director of Opera.
+Learn more at Jose Maria's official website.

 One 50-minute coaching session with personal accompanist every week in addition to one 50-minute lesson (which the accompanist also attends)

 Vocal Performance Lab: Two-hour performance class every week with all vocal students and faculty; includes master classes, studio classes and student performances

 Voice Department Recitals: opportunity to perform on one or more of ten evening recitals per year, open to the public

 Two fully staged, fully costumed operas per year

 Two to three one-act operas each semester

 Annual Vocal Concerto Competition: winner performs with the Conservatory Orchestra

 Various departmental collaborations including compositions and chamber music